I spent the winter waiting to visit this park. “Melt snow, MELT!”

 -The playground is partially fenced, but there is NO fencing at all on the whole side near the parking lot and by the access road which is steps from the toddler area.
 This part really needs to be fenced.

 -Both toddler and older kid sections are on wood chips and there is a concrete wheelchair/stroller ramp down.
-Though actually getting a wheelchair through the wood chips will be difficult.

 -If you have a load of kids with you who all like to swing, they’re going to have to wait turns.
 There just aren’t nearly enough swings for a park this size.

--Though there are trees around the park, there is zero shade on the actual playground.
+-Though there are trees around the park, there is no shade on the actual playground.
 It will be HOT in the sun.
 I suggest going early in the morning to beat the crowds and the heat.

 -There is some poison ivy in the wooded areas of the park (not near the playground).
 You can read more HERE.

-It’s spacy-age-y and weird, and that’s exactly what we liked about it.
+It’s space-age-y and weird, and that’s exactly what we liked about it.
 It’s difficult to find playgrounds that are challenging and interesting enough for older kids.
 We’ve now been to almost 600 playgrounds and see the same things over and over again.
 Kuddos to Côte Saint-Luc and Imagineo for designing something unique.

 |Toddler park (2-5)||✓|